Team Canvas

 There are many variations of this framework, which look at different external factors, depending on which industry or market the organization operates in.
 Examples include PESTLE, STEEPLE, STEER, and STEEP.

-Why do a PEST Analysis?
+Why Do a PEST Analysis?

 • Helps to evaluate how your strategy fits into the broader environment and encourages strategic thinking